“What an amazing property! One of the best airbnb’s we have ever stayed in!” ~ Jess, USA

 Your first impression is of the sheer beauty of the estuary and the Kenepuru Sound.
 The sense of the isolation and wildness is accentuated by the wekas at your feet and the songs of bellbirds and Tuis.
 With glow worms and Moreporks at night you are easily able to feel your connection with the earth and stars.

 Ngahere Hou is 16.2 hectares of regenerating native forest at the head of the Kenepuru Sound.
 With road access from Picton and Havelock and direct walking access from the halfway point of the Queen Charlotte Track.
-The land is designated on the Marlborough Sounds District Plan as “an area of outstanding Landscape” and it is indeed outstanding many ways.
+The land is designated on the Marlborough Sounds District Plan as “an area of outstanding Landscape” and it is indeed outstanding in many ways.
 As the new forest returns so have countless species of native wildlife.

-Entirely off-the-grid, Glam Camping at Ngahere Hou offers an experience of a very real connection to the earth and bush, the tides and stars available in such a remote location – all with a touch of luxury thrown in!
+Entirely off-the-grid, Glam Camping at Ngahere Hou offers an eco-experience of a very real connection to the earth and bush, the tides and stars available in such a remote location – all with a touch of luxury thrown in!

 - Sleeps up to 6 in a luxury Yurt and deluxe Summerhouse cabin.